 - Optimized Across All Devices – Make sure your career site is optimized for all devices i.e. mobile, desktop and tablet.
 One of the biggest challenges for mobile job seekers is that many career sites aren’t optimized for mobile.
 So remember that having an optimized mobile site will allow candidates to easily apply for jobs.

 - SEO Friendly – Now more than ever, candidates are turning to search engines like Google and Bing to search for jobs.
-Yesteryear career site softwares are not SEO friendly leaving companies unable to appear on search results through customizable meta-titles and descriptions.
+Yesteryear career site software are not SEO friendly leaving companies unable to appear on search results through customizable meta-titles and descriptions.

 - Reflects your Brand – Does your career site reflect your brand and other pages on your website?
 Or is it just a un-customized landing page that is boring and does not authentically reflect your brand in any way?
 Remember that candidates judge your company by your career site so make sure it reflects your brand as an employer brand of choice.